gohugoio/hugo/docs/content/templates/blocks.md

 menu:
   main:
     parent: x
-title: Blocks
+title: Block Templates
 weight: 5
 ---

-Go 1.6 includes a powerful new keyword, `block`, which provides templates with a nice way to share common code and override only the parts that need changing.
-This construct allows you to define the outer shell of your pages in a single base template.
+Go 1.6 includes a powerful new keyword, `block`.
+This construct allows you to define the outer shell of your pages in a single "base" template, filling in or overriding portions as necessary.

-## Base
+## Define the base template

-Let's define a very simple base template:
+Let's define a simple base template, a shell from which all our pages will start.
+To find a base template, Hugo searches the same paths and file names as it does for [Ace templates](/templates/ace), just with files suffixed `.html` rather than `.ace`.

 ```html
 <!DOCTYPE html>